Report: Photos of Trump's inauguration were edited to seem like crowd was larger

-A government photographer edited pictures from President Donald Trump’s inauguration to make the crowd size appear larger than it actually was after the president requested it, according to records obtained by The Guardian.
+A government photographer edited pictures from President Donald Trump’s inauguration to make the crowd size appear larger than it actually was after the president was unhappy with how the event looked in photos, according to records obtained by The Guardian.

 After repeated requests from the White House for new pictures, the photographer cropped the areas where there were no people to make it appear that the crowd filled the frame, according to The Guardian.
 The request came after Trump — on his first day in office — saw comparisons of his inauguration crowd compared to former President Barack Obama and became fixated on the size of the group.